-Pursuant to the provision of Article 427, Paragraph 1 of the Companies Act, the Company has entered into an agreement with eight Independent Directors, namely Hajime Sawabe, Hiroshi Oeda, Junko Nishiyama, Mie Fujimoto, Hisae Kitayama, Takuya Shimamura, Teiji Koge, and Tsuyoshi Numagami to limit their liability for damages as provided for in Article 423, Paragraph 1 of the same act.
+Pursuant to the provision of Article 427, Paragraph 1 of the Companies Act, the Company has entered into an agreement with seven Independent Directors (Hiroshi Oeda, Junko Nishiyama, Mie Fujimoto, Hisae Kitayama, Takuya Shimamura, Teiji Koge, and Tsuyoshi Numagami) to limit their liability for damages as provided for in Article 423, Paragraph 1 of the same act.
 The limit of liability for damages under the agreement is the minimum liability amount stipulated under Article 425, Paragraph 1 of the Companies Act.
 However, such limitation of liability shall be permitted only when the performance of the duties that caused the liability is in good faith and without gross negligence.